HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.localauthentication_functions.md

 The voltmx.localAuthentication namespace provides the functions to authenticate, get the status of the authentication, and cancel authentication.

-> **_Note:_** Applicable for iOS: For information about how to enable the Face ID feature in your Volt MX Iris application, click [here]({{ site.baseurl }}/docs/documentation/Iris/iris_user_guide/Content/Support_for_iPhoneX.html).
+> **_Note:_** Applicable for iOS: For information about how to enable the Face ID feature in your VoltMX Iris application, click [here]({{ site.baseurl }}/docs/documentation/Iris/iris_user_guide/Content/Support_for_iPhoneX.html).
 For information about how to detect whether a device supports either the Touch ID or Face ID feature or the Iris authentication, refer the [getBiometryType](#biometryofDevice) API.

-> **_Important:_** If you have used the Local authentication API in your Volt MX Iris V8 projects, before moving your project to the V9 release, ensure that you read the [Local Authentication Migration guidelines](https://basecamp.voltmx.com/s/feed/0D52K00004LZUWw) article on the Base Camp.
+> **_Important:_** If you have used the Local authentication API in your VoltMX Iris V8 projects, before moving your project to the V9 release, ensure that you read the [Local Authentication Migration guidelines](https://basecamp.voltmx.com/s/feed/0D52K00004LZUWw) article on the Base Camp.

 This namespace contains the following API elements.